 Programmatic advertising can be a confusing area to work in.
 It’s a fast changing space with an ever growing list of buzzwords and acronyms that overlap and are often poorly defined.
 Even the meaning of the term “programmatic” itself is often used to mean different things.
 Those new to the world of digital advertising, and those looking to move into new areas can understandably feel lost at times.
 Particularly when it comes to understanding programmatic deals.

-For those feeling a little, we present our map of digital advertising deal types, with special emphasis on programmatic deal types.
+For those feeling a little lost, we present our map of advertising deal types, with special emphasis on programmatic deal types.
 Our at-a-glance reference aims to help you navigate deal types, finding your way between your Programmatic Guaranteed and your PMPs (and everything else).
-Below the map we step through the deal types, explaining what each is and how they differ.
+Below the map, we step through the digital advertising deal types, explaining what each is and how they differ.

 In the early days of the internet, all deals were direct.
 If an advertiser wanted an ad to appear on a website they (or their agents) talked to the website owner to agree format and terms.
 Once agreed the ad was trafficked and invoices raised.
 Direct deals might be old-school, but they are widely used today, offering flexibility to advertisers and high prices to publishers.
 The main down-side of direct deals is the work and time involved.
 From RFP right through to trafficking and testing, the hours rack up.
 That is fine when the deal is worth significant sums and can be planned in advance, but harder for smaller deals and difficult to scale up to always ensure that every ad request generates revenue.

 Programmatic advertising uses software to automate much of the process.
 In particular the term refers to software systems making the purchase of ad inventory.